luminans/docker.github.io/install/linux/docker-ce/ubuntu.md

     $ curl -fsSL {{ download-url-base }}/gpg | sudo apt-key add -
     ```

+    After typing your password, you should see OK in the console.
+    If you see the following error:
+    ```bash
+    curl: (6) Could not resolve host: download.docker.com
+    gpg: no valid OpenPGP data found.
+    ```
+    Just opening "https://download.docker.com/" in your browser (to make sure Internet is working and the docker website is up) resolved the problem.
+Otherwise, you won't get a fingerprint.

     Verify that you now have the key with the fingerprint
     `9DC8 5822 9FC7 DD38 854A  E2D8 8D81 803C 0EBF CD88`, by searching for the
     last 8 characters of the fingerprint.